Peilin-FF/Peilin-FF.github.io/_pages/about.md

 # 🔥 News
+- *2025.06*: &nbsp;♥️♥️ I reveived my bachelor's degree at Beihang University, thanks to my teachers and friends, miss you!
+- *2025.06*: &nbsp;🎉🎉 Our paper LEGION was accepted at ICCV 2025.
 - *2025.03*: &nbsp;🎉🎉 I successfully submitted two papers to ICCV 2025, wishing good results.
 - *2025.02*: &nbsp;🎉🎉 I successfully submitted two papers to ICML 2025, wishing good results.
 - *2025.01*: &nbsp;😊😊 I am excited to gain the opportunity to intern with the Multimodal Group at the Shanghai National AI Lab from Feb.
 2025.
 I look forward to collaborating with like-minded mentors and peers on interesting and meaningful work.